-Acetaminophen (Tylenol) is not an NSAID, but is another type of over-the-counter pain reliever that can be helpful in treating back pain.
+Acetaminophen (Tylenol) is not an NSAID but is another type of over-the-counter pain reliever that can help treat back pain.

 Steroids are a type of prescription medication with strong anti-inflammatory properties.
 Taken orally or by injection, steroids can provide significant relief for lower back pain.
 The treatment time with steroids is typically short-term.

 Exercise and Strengthening